The Priory Federation of Academies Trust: Mission Statement

 In Years 7 and 8 all students will study English, Mathematics, Science, History, Geography, Modern Language, Reading, Art, Music, Drama, Technology, ICT, PSHMRE and PE.
 Whilst the taught curriculum is based on the national curriculum, we retain some flexibility to enable subjects to design a coherent curriculum that enables students to develop a deep learning allowing their knowledge and understanding to build securely, leading to academic excellence.
 Students will be taught in mixed ability groupings, with expert support provided to those with special educational and addition needs.

 Students in Years 10 and 11 will complete a core curriculum of English Language, English Literature, Mathematics and combined Science, retaining breadth by studying their chosen curriculum of a humanities subject or modern foreign language, and foundation subjects.
-Students will also continue to study PSHMRE and a thorough careers program to prepare them for post-16 and allow them to become true citizens of the world.
+Students will also continue to study physical education, PSHMRE and a thorough careers program to prepare them for post-16 and allow them to become true citizens of the world.

-the Pembroke Curriculum cultivates:
+The Pembroke Curriculum cultivates:

 A high quality of education accessed by all students,